jeethridge/elixir-hangman/README.md

 ```

 # Running the tests
-As of now thers is no comprehensive way to run all of the tests.
+As of now there is no comprehensive way to run all of the tests.
 In order to run the tests in each project you must cd into the project directory and run `mix test`.
 E.g.

 ```
 $ cd elixir-hangman/hangman